Share-Offer

 Q: What will the money be used for?

 Funds raised will support essential repairs and improvements: rebuilding slipways, repairing the main building, adding accessible facilities, improving energy efficiency, and creating spaces for education, wellbeing and land-based activities.
-Phase 1 works are due to finish by late 2025, with Phase 2 (equipment, solar panels, wildlife pond, outdoor activity areas) by spring 2026.
+Phase 1 works were completed in late 2025 , with Phase 2 (equipment, solar panels, wildlife pond, outdoor activity areas) by spring 2026.

 About Community Shares